leancodepl/corelibrary/docs/domain/id/index.md

     - `PrefixedString` - uses `string` as the underlying type; it is represented as a `(prefix)_(value)` string where `(value)` is an arbitrary string; does not support generating new IDs at runtime.
 - `CustomPrefix` - for `Prefixed*` formats, you can configure what prefix it uses (if you e.g. want to use a shorter one).
 - `SkipRandomGenerator` - setting this to `true` will skip generating `New` factory method (for formats that support generation).
-- `MaxValueLength` - optional maximum length constraint for the value part.
+- `MaxValueLength` - required maximum length constraint for the value part of the string IDs.
 For `RawString`, this is the entire string length.
 For `PrefixedString`, this excludes the prefix and separator.
-When set, validation is performed in `Parse`/`IsValid` methods.
-Consider SQL Server's 900-byte key limit (~450 nvarchar chars) when choosing this value.
+Validation is performed in `Parse`/`IsValid` methods.
+Used for configuring columns in the database, so consider SQL Server's 900-byte key limit (~450 nvarchar chars) when choosing this value.

 Examples: